jpmml/jpmml-converter/README.md

 JPMML-Converter
 ===============

-Java library for working with PMML class model objects.
+Java library for authoring PMML.

 This project provides base functionality for the following projects: